alhajee/ckan/doc/extensions/best-practices.rst

 creating and updating relevant tables.
 As well as core tables, extensions should provide :ref:`revisioned workflow <db migrations>` for reproducing correct state of DB.
-There are few convenient tools available in CKAN for this purpose:
+There are few convenient tools available in FMLD for this purpose:

 * New migration script can be created via CLI interface::